murphya14/Fitness-webpage/README.md

 #### Feature 4
 _Black and white Image:_
 Each page has a black and white image below the navigation bar to convey a positive emotive response from the user.
-On each page the signuture name of LN Fitness is printed across the image in bright green.
+On each page the signature name of LN Fitness is printed across the image in bright green.
 Each page benefits from a new image to keep the customer engaged and convey the service provided.
-With responsive design, the image is not shown, however, the signuture name is to encourage brand recognition.
+With responsive design, the image is not shown, however, the signature name is to encourage brand recognition.

 #### Feature 5
 _Tailored program link:_ This is located on the 'Home' page and links to the 'Personal Training'